mozilla/ichnaea/docs/algo/index.rst

 accurate distance predictor.
 Fine grained enough timing data is unfortunately almost never available to the application or operating system layer in client devices.
 Some LTE networks and really modern WiFi networks with support for 802.11v are the rare exception to this.
-These are so rare, that we currently ignore timing data.
+These are so rare that we currently ignore timing data.